 SGP OP6 Strategic Initiatives

-- 1. Community landscape/seascape conservation - 2.
-Climate smart innovative agro-ecology - 3.
-Low carbon energy access co-benefits - 4.
-Local to global chemical management coalitions - 5.
-CSO-government policy and planning dialogue platforms - 6.
-Promoting social inclusion: - i.
-Gender mainstreaming - ii.
-Youth involvement - iii.
-Indigenous Peoples fellowships - 7.
-Global reach for citizen practice based knowledge programme - i.
-Digital library of community innovations - ii.
+1. Community landscape/seascape conservation

+2. Climate smart innovative agro-ecology

+3. Low carbon energy access co-benefits

+4. Local to global chemical management coalitions

+5. CSO-government policy and planning dialogue platforms

+6. Promoting social inclusion:

+i.
+Gender mainstreaming

+ii.
+Youth involvement

+iii.
+Indigenous Peoples fellowships

+7. Global reach for citizen practice based knowledge programme

+i.
+Digital library of community innovations

+ii.
 South-South community innovation exchange

-The GEF's focal areas include: biodiversity, climate change, sustainable land management, international waters, and chemicals.
+1 The GEF's focal areas include: biodiversity, climate change, sustainable land management, international waters, and chemicals.

-A key element of SGP's implementation in OP6 will be the development of landscape/seascape approaches within countries to better focus grant-making and promote strategic programming and clustering of small grant projects with the aim to achieve greater impact and lead to synergies and opportunities for scaling up.
-Depending on size and context of countries, as well as available funding for grant-making, countries may select one or more landscapes/seascapes within which community projects will be supported.
-SGP will focus on supporting and coordinating concrete actions at the grassroots level by providing small-scale finance for local community-led projects within given priority landscapes, to achieve landscape-scale impacts in developing countries.
+A key element of SGP's implementation in OP6 is the development of landscapes/seascapes/ridge to reef within countries to better focus grant-making and promote strategic programming and clustering of small grant projects to achieve greater impact and lead to synergies and opportunities for scaling up.
+Depending on size and context of countries, as well as available funding for grant-making, countries may select one or more landscapes/seascapes/ridge to reef within which community projects will be supported.
+SGP will focus on supporting and coordinating concrete actions at the grassroots level by providing small-scale finance for local community-led projects within given priority landscapes, to achieve large-scale impacts in developing countries.
 SGP will also review, analyze, and codify results of these on-the-ground actions to distill and disseminate lessons which can be used for replication within the country and in other parts of the world.

-Another key element of SGP's approach in OP6 will be to enhance its role as a Grantmaker+ by strategically planning for the provision of services needed for achievement of greater portfolio impact, this may be done through selective use of capacity development grants as well as non-grant support services, networks and partnerships.
+Another key element of SGP's approach in OP6 will be to enhance its role as a Grant-maker+ by strategically planning for the provision of services that will achieve a greater portfolio impact.
+This may be done through selective use of capacity development grants as well as non-grant support services, networks and partnerships.